-Note: If you’re unsure as to what a learning language is, make sure to read our introductory blog all about the various styles (or as we like to call them, languages) of learning, and why they’re important!
+Note: If you’re unsure as to what a learning language is, make sure to read our introductory blog all about the various learning styles, and why they’re important!

 - Are you always fidgeting with pens or pencils in class?

 - Are you unable to sit still, and find your legs bopping up and down constantly?

 - Would you much prefer to be outside, playing a sport or moving around?

 These are all examples of Kinaesthetic Learning – If these sounds like you congratulations – You are probably a kinaesthetic learner.

 Kinaesthetic learners are individuals who are “environmentally aware” – they typically take in information through touch and movement, storing away thoughts based on what actions they took.